npomfret/react-native-cloud-fs/docs/getting-started.md

 An example project can be found at [react-native-cloud-fs-example](https://github.com/npomfret/react-native-cloud-fs-example).

-This package is not released yet and is a work in progress.
-Add this to your _package.json_
+This package is not released to npm (yet)...

-`"react-native-cloud-fs": "git://github.com/npomfret/react-native-cloud-fs.git"`

-And then run:
+    npm install react-native-cloud-fs@https://github.com/npomfret/react-native-cloud-fs.git --save

-`$ react-native link react-native-cloud-fs`
+    react-native link react-native-cloud-fs

 ### iOS

 On the device, make sure iCloud Drive is enabled.
+And it's helpful to have the iClound Drive app available.

 In xCode...